How Do Drugs And Alcohol Affect Decision Making?

 Are You Struggling With Addiction?

-If you struggle with addiction to drugs or alcohol, we can help Live Free SSI is an addiction recovery center that specializes in helping people understand the nature of addiction and overcome their addiction and lead a fulfilling life free from addiction.
-We offer several different levels of addiction treatment, from inpatient treatment to outpatient therapy and aftercare assistance.
+If you struggle with addiction to drugs or alcohol use disorder, we can help Live Free SSI is an addiction recovery center that specializes in helping people understand the nature of addiction and, overcome their addiction, and lead a fulfilling life free from addiction including alcohol dependence and other substance abuse.
+We offer several different levels of healthcare addiction treatment, from inpatient treatment to outpatient therapy and aftercare assistance for substance use.
 Call us today for a compassionate assessment, and start your journey to healing today!